ryan95f/yamlator/README.md

 A parser built using Lark to validate that a `.yaml` / `.yml` file contains a set of required fields.

+## Requirements

+The project requires the following:

+* Python 3.7 or above

 ## Setting up the environment

 To set up the environment, ensure the virtualenv package has been installed.
 This can be added to your Python instance with: